billpmurphy/hask-archive/README.md

 ```

 2) Use the `**` operator (similar to `::` in Haskell) to provide the type.
-Useful for giving turning functions or lambdas into `TypedFunc` objects in the
+Useful for turning functions or lambdas into `TypedFunc` objects in the REPL,
-REPL or wrapping already-defined functions.
+or wrapping already-defined Python functions.

 ```python
 def const(x, y):